Teams, tales and tips – a guide to the local game

 The round-ball game had a fairly slow start too, Rovers, ‘Donny’ to all, flitting between the Midland and Football Leagues until settling in the Third Division North from 1923 onwards.
 By then, Donny had also settled in the Low Pastures, soon to be known as Belle Vue, just the other side of Bawtry Road from the racecourse.

 Never top-flight, Rovers most recently made the second tier in 2013 before a two-division descent in three seasons.
-They now sit in League Two, though not in danger of a drop out of the league altogether, as happened in 1998.
+They now sit in League One, though not in danger of a drop out of the league altogether, as happened in 1998.

 The 1990s saw the rise of another team in town: the Doncaster Belles.
 A pioneering and successful women’s team, The Belles were formed by lottery ticket sales girls at Rovers matches, way back in 1969.
 Winning the inaugural National Premier in 1992, The Belles then finished runners-up seven times in ten years, and were also the first women’s club to play at a professional men’s ground, sharing Belle Vue with Rovers.